Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 2. Node-RED records the speech wav file and calls the Watson Speech to Text service hosted in IBM Cloud
 3. Watson Speech to Text uses ML to decode the user's speech
 4. Watson Speech to Text replies with a transcript of the COVID-19 question and Node-RED calls Watson Assistant service hosted in IBM Cloud
-5. Watson Assistant uses NLU and ML to extract entities and intents of the user question
+5. Watson Assistant uses natural language understanding (NLU) and machine learning (ML) to extract entities and intents of the user question
 6. Check external data sources for COVID information
 7. Watson Assistant invokes an OpenWhisk open source powered IBM Cloud Function
 8. IBM Cloud Function calls Watson Discovery service running in IBM Cloud
 9. Watson Discovery scans news articles and responds with relevant articles
 10. Watson Assistant invokes an OpenWhisk open source powered IBM Cloud Function
-11. IBM Cloud Funtion calls COVID-19 api to get stats
+11. IBM Cloud Function calls COVID-19 api to get stats
 12. Watson Assistant replies to the user inquiry and Node-RED sends the text transcript to Watson Text to Speech
 13. Watson Text to Speech encodes the message in the user's language
 14. Node-RED plays the chat answer wav file to the user